rfshelley/Documentation/smartapp-developers-guide/state.rst

 .. _state_what_can_be_stored:

-What Can Be Stored in State and Atomic State
+What can be stored in State and Atomic State
 --------------------------------------------

 ``state`` and ``atomicState`` values are stored as a JSON string by SmartThings.